ncmreynolds/m2mMesh/examples/README.md

 The mesh can optionally use node names to set destinations on messages, to avoid hardcoding MAC addresses etc. The sketch demonstrates setting and retrieving node names and MAC addresses.

+## Example 6 - Use node name

+The mesh can optionally use node names to set destinations on messages, to avoid hardcoding MAC addresses etc. The sketch demonstrates using a node name to set the destintation of a message.

-## Example 6 - Send data to random node
+## Example 7 - Send data to each node

 This sketch demonstrates adding a destination so the data does not flood the whole mesh.
 It can be used along with Example 4 to demonstrate more targeted delivery of data.

 ## Example 8 - Synced Blink

 The mesh has a shared time source, its 'uptime' that is synced across all nodes.
 This can be used to synchronise events.
 So long as at least one node has remained up, the uptime will continuously increase much like the Arduino 'millis()' function.

-## Example 7 - p2p Chat

-This is an example application, a trivial serverless chat application that can be used over the serial console.

 ## Example 9 - RTC server